Montour Railroad

 drainage ditches.
 Occasionally rocks will still fall

-out the terrain & maps, it looks like the tunnel could
+it looks like the tunnel could have been in the 600 foot

 distance the right-of-way might have been cut into the

-located, this is
+portals were actually located, this is an educated guess.

-Peacock is the only Montour tunnel with only
+Peacock is the only Montour tunnel with only one name -

 bet those early train crews and track gangs had a few other

-names they called this tunnel. - Bryan
+interesting names they called this tunnel. - Bryan

 Seip |